CALIFORNIA FAMILY RIGHTS ACT

 Must be vigilant in identifying potential CFRA leave situations and providing the necessary information to the employee.

-An employee generally has to request leave to invoke CFRA protection, but the request doesn’t need to be in any special form.
-It’s more about the substance of the request rather than the form it takes.
-Employees don’t need to be legal experts, but they do need to communicate their need for leave clearly and timely.
+An employee generally must request leave to invoke CFRA protection, but the request does not need to follow a specific format.
+What matters is the substance of the request rather than its form.
+Employees don’t need to be legal experts, but they must clearly and timely communicate their need for leave.

 The material in this article, provided by San Diego Biz Law, APC, is designed to provide informative and current information as of the date of the post.
 It should not be considered, nor is it intended to constitute, legal advice or promise similar outcomes.